 Lea Endowed is a Christian School Family that demonstrates God's love through our thoughts, words and actions.
 We follow Christ in our hearts.
 Our Vision is rooted in the knowledge that, as God loves us, we love each other.
 This encompasses every aspect of school life and from this essence, shines out each individual's unique God-given potential.
 We aim to show God's grace by showing His unconditional love to every member of the school family with the help of the Holy Spirit to lead and guide us in all our ways.
 Our Hope is based on the gospel of Jesus which is shared with our whole school.
-Lea Endowed Church of England Primary School is smaller than the average school in Lancashire, with pupil numbers remaining settled after a period of slight growth (139 in 2019/20) It is situated in a semi-rural location although pupils travel from a wide geographical area, including areas experiencing significant deprivation.
-Almost all children are from a White British background.
-The proportion of children with special educational needs and/or disabilities dipped slightly in 2018/19 to below the Lancashire average.
-The number of pupils entitled to free school meals rose slightly to be broadly in line with Lancashire average.
+Lea Endowed Church of England Primary School is smaller than the average school in Lancashire, with pupil numbers remaining settled after a period of slight growth (140 in 2021/22) It is situated in a semi-rural location although pupils travel from a wide geographical area, including areas experiencing significant deprivation.
+Approximately 85% of children are from a White British background and 15% of children have different cultural heritage.
+We celebrate the different cultures and backgrounds represented by our school family, at every appropriate opportunity.
+The proportion of children with special educational needs rose slightly in 2021/2022.
+The number of pupils entitled to free school meals is broadly in line with the Lancashire average.
 The Leadership team is stable and has worked hard to bring about rapid improvement.
-The school was inspected in June 2019 and was judged to be Good overall, with Outstanding for Personal development, behaviour and welfare.
+The school was inspected in June 2019 and was judged to be Good overall, with Outstanding for Personal development, Behaviour and Welfare.